khalid-hussain/shaheen/chap6.md

 After this, various other topics came under discussion.

 After Maghrib prayers, when these people were leaving the mosque, a horseman galloped into the fort and stopped at door of the mosque.
-Seeing Badr Bin Mughira he dismounted his horse and advanced swiftly towards him.
+Seeing Badr bin Mughira he dismounted his horse and advanced swiftly towards him.

-Without waiting for him, Badr Bin Mughira asked, "Hope everything is okay?
+Without waiting for him, Badr bin Mughira asked, "Hope everything is okay?
 You looked worried."

 The soldier replied, "The King's brother and a few officers of Granada's army